chisness/chisness.github.io/_posts/2020-04-17-freethrow-bet-evaluation.md

 The datapoint 8 misses, 55 total attempts means that if his 8th miss was after 55 or fewer total shots, he should reset the attempt because his probability of success is lower than at the beginning of an attempt.

-### Issues with Binomial Analysis
-In reality, a person does not have a fixed true shooting percentage.
-The probability of making a shot will vary day by day and even throughout an attempt.
-A more accurate model would treat true shooting percentage as a random variable rather than a fixed quantity.
-Since success is a tail event (in the situation where the true shooting percentage is in the high 70's), added variance around true shooting percentage will make the probability of success more likely.
-Additionally, there is debate around whether there is autocorrelation between attempts, which would also add variance.

-Also, the strategy above does not take into account time.
-He likely would accept a slightly lower probability of success at states that already have a high number of shots taken.
-This would increase the total number of shots threshold for a given miss value.

 ## When to reset attempts?
 Method 2: Reinforcement Learning
 We can analyze the reset attempt problem using reinforcement learning value iteration.
 Here's how that works.